the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 Formatting | Soft | Ensure that the names of chapters/subchapters are short and map exactly to how they are titled in the `_toc.yml`
 Formatting | Soft | Ensure proper title-casing for headers | Capitalise the first, last and 'important' words of every title; for example, 'Snow White and the Seven Dwarves'.

-  - Use public domain images that are less than 1MB in size and cite appropriately
   - Add a descriptive ALT text to images to allow screen reading software to describe images well to its users

 ##### Structure